 Enrollment is limited, so apply early.
 All payments should be sent to the contact address below.

-Note: Applications must include a $200 nonrefundable deposit.
-The deposit will be refunded only if you are not accepted.
-In all other instances, the deposit is nonrefundable and will be used toward the program tuition for your student.
+Note: Applications must include a $200 nonrefundable enrollment deposit.
+The enrollment deposit will be refunded only if you are not accepted.
+In all other instances, the enrollment deposit is nonrefundable and will be used toward the overall program cost for your student.

 Clemson, SC 29634-0108